ChittaSwathi/ChittaSwathi/README.md

 **About me**
 * 💼 Software Enginneer
-* ❤️ Love to automate everything
+* ❤️ "Coding is a journey, not a destination."
 * 💬 Reach out to me for consulting and volunteering

 ### Programming Languages & Cloud Technologies